In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 1. Ampharos EX

 Ironically, the king of the Dragon set isn't much of a dragon.
-Still, Ampharos supplements any deck with a superb passive trait and very Energy-efficient attack that can once again be used quicker with a Double Colorless Energy:
+Still, Ampharos supplements any deck with a superb passive trait and very Energy-efficient attack:

 - Gigavolt (3 Energy) Shocks for 40 and flips a coin.
-Heads nets another 30 damage, while Tails Paralyzed the opponent.
+Heads nets another 30 damage, while Tails Paralyzes the opponent.